Labirintami/doc/docs/sidebar/api/sidebar_collapsed_config.md

 title: collapsed
 ---

-@short:
-defines that a sidebar is initialized in the collapsed state
+@short: defines that a sidebar is initialized in the collapsed state

-@type: boolean
+@signature:  collapsed?: boolean;

 @example:
 var sidebar = new dhx.Sidebar(document.body, {